Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 ExpreePCB Plus

-ExpressPCB Plus is a CAD software for electronic circuit creation and design.
+ExpressPCB Plus is CAD software for electronic circuit creation and design.
 It includes ExpressSCH Classic for schematic drawing and Express PCB Plus for PCB design.
 ExpressPCB Plus provides the ability to see the current development prices for your board, and even order a board to manufacture from within the program itself.
 ExpressPCB is available for use on Windows, Linux, and Mac.

 Features of PCB Design for STM32WB

 Microwave tracing of printed circuit boards must be carefully worked out.
 Let's consider the main aspects of PCB design for STM32WB.
 Let's start with impedance matching.
-It is known that to reduce signal reflection it is necessary to match the impedance of the source, receiver, and transmission line.

 The impedance of a transmission line depends on its geometry and the location of the supporting surface.
 By the reference surface, I mean a conductive layer with zero potential, the geometrical dimensions of which significantly exceed the dimensions of the conductive line.
-Let's list the main factors influencing the wave impedance of the transmission line:

 • Line type: microstrip, strip, coplanar